[Update] Latest: CJEU declares Uber a transport company

 Ride-sharing application Uber has seen a rapid expansion in the past three years.
 This has been accompanied by a wave of legal controversies, including court cases, rulings by regulatory authorities, and decisions by other administrative bodies.
 Most issues associated with the sharing economy are related to the fact that the sharing economy’s business model is still not clearly regulated.

 Courts of various instances were faced with other related legal issues.
 Among these is the question of whether Uber’s drivers are direct employees or independent contractors.
 If they are employees, the company needs to provide them with employee benefits, such as social security.
 The UK courts have already taken a stand, in that drivers are considered to be employees.
 In the USA, the question is still pending.
+Although the CJEU's ruling in December 2017 did not address the question of employment, it may also have a bearing on the issue.

 In the USA, which has the largest number of cases and class actions against Uber on record, the situation is even more complex due to procedural issues.
 Numerous disputes are awaiting a final decision on whether drivers can sue Uber in a court of law, or whether they need to resort to arbitration, since drivers’ contracts contain an arbitration clause to which drivers would have agreed before joining the company as service providers.